jason-moritz/receipt-processor-api/README.md

 1. Start docker desktop.

-2. Clone repp and cd into the cloned directory.
+2. Clone repository and cd into the cloned directory.
 In your terminal, run the following commands:

 `docker build . -t receipt-processor-api:1.0`